 The average duration of the meetings was two hours and seven minutes.
 The average attendance percentage was around 97%.
-In 2024 and up to the date of approval of this Report, 4 meetings were held, with an attendance rate of 90%.
+In 2025 and up to the date of approval of the Report, 10 meetings were held, one of which was held jointly with the Control and Risk Committee and the Sustainability Committee, with an attendance rate of 90%.